seenthattinker/Conceptinero/wiki/sredEligible.md

 This is a replica of the government's website material.
-Our notes are separated from the main text as follows,
+Our notes are separated from the main text as follows.

 ![Note] This is a note.
 When you see this icon Conceptinero is commenting on the content.